A stroke of luck came with Robbie Coleman’s timely move to playing two wide of the ruck.

 “I really realised then that to make it to the next level you need a bit of luck,” said the former Australian Sevens representative.

 “I was playing a lot of 10, and 12 got injured before a Brumbies Academy game.
 I’d just turned 18 and they threw me straight into 12.
 I was lucky enough that day [the Australian 20s coach] was here in Canberra and I managed to score 5 tries.

 After that game I got call from the Under 20s coach and he said ‘I’m going to name the Aussie 20s side, and you are a shadow player’.”

-It came when incumbent 20s player James O’Connor was fast-tracked into the Wallabies line-up, seeing Coleman flown into Australian Under 20s camp on the back of his successful switch to Inside Centre.
+It came when incumbent 20s player James O’Connor was fast-tracked into the Wallabies line-up, seeing Coleman flown into Australian under 20s camp on the back of his successful switch to inside centre.

-So what’s next for Robbie Coleman?
+So what’s next for “The Prince of Queanbeyan”?

 With a little luck, it could be that green and gold jersey.